Techlanta - Georgia’s Economic Development

-Embracing Georgia Tech’s role as a national leader in promoting entrepreneurship and economic development, President G.P.
+Embracing Georgia Tech’s role as a national leader in promoting entrepreneurship and economic development, former President G.P.
 “Bud” Peterson said:

 “Georgia Tech is committed to continue working with both large corporations and startups to grow the entrepreneurial ecosystem in Atlanta and throughout the Southeast.

 By engaging the business community to maximize our collective strengths, we can attract and grow new companies, foster economic development, and retain talent in Georgia.”

 Georgia Tech’s workforce development hub, Georgia Tech Professional Education, plays a major role in educating the STEM workforce of the city and region.

 Last year alone, more than 36,000 working professionals benefited from GTPE's 40 different professional development programs or 12 master's degree programs.

 Professionals such as directors, managers, analysts, and specialists deepened their expertise and leadership capabilities or learned new skills in preparation for promotions or transitions to new jobs or careers.

 GTPE also served more than 3,000 companies with custom professional development programs or by hosting their corporate training and meetings at the Global Learning Center.